jkozik/signalwireagendsdk/README.md

 To setup the Google keys for Custom Search API access, you need to get a google cloud API Key and a Search Engine Key.

 To start, at the [Google Cloud Console](https://console.cloud.google.com/apis/dashboard?project=vaulted-night-270914).

 <img width="1655" height="827" alt="image" src="https://github.com/user-attachments/assets/db002906-82e5-4de0-8603-c7cdc779c648" />

-Setup a project, I picked "My First Project" -- the default name.
+It will prompt to setup a project, I picked "My First Project" -- the default name.
 Then I went to the Credentials on the lefthand side.
 On the top, click on `+ Create Credentials` and select `API Key`.

 <img width="1536" height="629" alt="image" src="https://github.com/user-attachments/assets/d2e6b7c4-dd24-4c7a-bea1-3feb6287447c" />

 I created the key, called `API Key` with no restrictions.
 Set the API key into the .env file as `GOOGLE_SEARCH_API_KEY`

 To get a Search Engine ID, go to the [Programmable Search Engine](https://programmablesearchengine.google.com/controlpanel/all) control panel and `Add`

 <img width="1475" height="921" alt="image" src="https://github.com/user-attachments/assets/374349b7-3eeb-4046-8e9c-44ff5bb4a3d1" />

 I called it `google`.
 When created you'll see Search Engine ID.
 Set the ID into the .env file as `GOOGLE_SEARCH_ENGINE_ID`

 <img width="857" height="741" alt="image" src="https://github.com/user-attachments/assets/f6831bbf-2d34-451b-ba98-28647c086b85" />